Karosa B 932

-Karosa B 932 is an urban bus produced by bus manufacturer Karosa from the Czech Republic, in the years of 1996 to 2002.
-Modernised version B932E was introduced in 1999.
+Karosa B 932 is an urban bus produced from 1996 to 2002 by bus manufacturer Karosa from the Czech Republic.
+An upgraded version B932E was launched in 1999.
 It was succeeded by Karosa B 952 in 2002.

 Construction features

 Karosa B 932 is a model of the Karosa 900 series.
 The B 932 is derived from the Karosa B 732 city bus, and also unified with city bus models such as the B 941 and the B 931.
 The body is semi-self-supporting with frame and engine with manual gearbox in the rear part.
 The engine drives only the rear axle.
 The front axle is independent, rear axle is solid.
 All axles are mounted on air suspension.
 On the right side are three doors (first are narrower than middle doors).
 Inside are used plastic Vogelsitze or Fainsa seats.
 The driver's cab is separated from the rest of the vehicle by a glazed partition.
 In the middle part is room for a pram or wheelchair.